bcartier/LangUrl/readme.md

 {{/if}
 ```
 ## To Do:
-Detect the default language instead of requiring "default" as the locale parameter.
+ - Detect the default language instead of requiring "default" as the locale parameter.
+ - Do not hardcode `en` as default locale